Safe Internal Meat Temperatures: Complete Cooking Guide

 Why Resting Time Matters

 When you take meat off the heat, its internal temperature continues to rise for a few minutes — this is called carryover cooking.
-For steaks and roasts, remove from heat about 5°F below your target temperature and let it rest for 3–5 minutes (larger cuts need longer rest).
-This also allows juices to redistribute so the meat stays moist when cut.
+For steaks and roasts, remove from heat about 5°F below your target temperature and let it rest for 3–5 minutes.
+Larger cuts like whole chickens or pork roasts need 10–15 minutes of rest.
+This allows juices to redistribute so the meat stays moist when cut.

 An instant-read digital thermometer is the most useful tool here.
-Insert it into the thickest part of the meat, away from bone, fat, or gristle.
-For thin cuts like chicken breasts, insert from the side to get a reading through the center.
+Insert it into the thickest part of the meat, away from bone, fat, or gristle — bones conduct heat faster than meat and will give you a falsely high reading.
+For thin cuts like chicken breasts, insert from the side through the center rather than from the top.
+Wait 2–3 seconds for the reading to stabilize.